We’ve rounded up 12 of the best dog-friendly camping spots in NSW for you and your pooch to pitch a tent at and play

 Riverwood Downs has everything you could need, there are spas (not sure if doggy paddle is allowed though) and an on-site bar and grill.
 This campground isn’t free though so make sure you book ahead.

 3. Wollondilly River Station

-2.5 hours from Sydney / 2.5 hours from Canberra
+Time from Sydney: 2.5 hours (and 2.5 hours from Canberra too)

 In the Southern Highlands south of Sydney, down the Wombeyan Caves Road from Mittagong, sits Wollondilly River Station.
 This true blue bush camping retreat is run by Ina and Brian Casburn and it’s refreshingly down to earth, just check out their website.